Going wild doesn’t have to mean roughing it. Here are all the best accommodation options in and around Kakadu.

 6. Hawk Dreaming Wilderness Lodge

 Hawk Dreaming Wilderness Lodge is nestled within a restricted area of Kakadu National Park.
-(Image: Hawk Dreaming Wilderness Lodge)
+(Credit: Hawk Dreaming Wilderness Lodge)

 Experiencing Kakadu National Park by staying in a remote, restricted area is definitely a once-in-a-lifetime event that should be on your bucket list.
 Hawk Dreaming Wilderness Lodge is Kakadu accommodation that makes that happen in both a culturally and environmentally sensitive fashion.

-Situated in Cannon Hill, a stay at the lodge is part of a 3-day adventure that includes two nights accommodation in tented cabins, two sunset tours, one 4WD day tour and a Guluyambi cruise, plus meals.
+Situated in Cannon Hill, a stay at the lodge is part of a three-day adventure with Kakadu Cultural Tours that includes two nights accommodation in tented cabins, two sunset tours, one 4WD day tour and a Guluyambi cruise, plus meals.

 Cabins offer all the mod cons needed like ensuites and a beautiful deck to while away the afternoon hours.
 Transfers to the lodge are included.